Cramer's 'Mad Money' Recap: Making Sense of Earnings Season

 In the old days, a company's sector could account for 50% of its performance.
 But in today's markets riddled with exchange-traded funds that lump similar stocks together, a company's sector is more important than ever.

 Look at the banks, for example, said Cramer.
-Since the financial crisis began, it didn't matter whether a bank was doing well or not.
+When the financial crisis began it didn't matter whether a bank was doing well or not.
 If it was a bank, its stock was headed lower regardless.
 Cramer said the key is figuring out which stocks in a sector, if any, can buck that trend.

 When the retail sector began to come back into favor in 2009, Cramer said he immediately gravitated towards the discounters, the dollar stores in particular.
 Why?
 Because he knew that stocks like Dollar Tree (DLTR) and Dollar General (DG) already had earnings momentum, so when money began returning to the retail group the dollar stores would shine.